-- The new resort complex goes ahead as planned. - The new resort complex is vetoed. - The new resort is vetoed but alternative schemes funded by the government will be looked into.
+- The new resort complex goes ahead as planned. - The new resort complex does not go ahead. - The new resort does not go ahead but alternative schemes funded by the government will be looked into.

 tourism impact role cards

 chairperson

 • Call the meeting to order and to explain why the meeting has been called.